The high-end shopping club Westwing has just closed a record funding round of $50 million, which was led by the US based investor Summit Partners.

 Existing investors like Investment AB Kinnevik, Rocket Internet, Access Industries and Holtzbrinck Ventures also participated in this round of financing.
-Westwing, which is headquartered in Munich, has already raised a total of $82 million (including the latest funding).
+Westwing, which is headquartered in Munich, has now raised a total of $82 million (including the latest funding).

-Stefan Smalla (co-founder and CEO, Westwing) stated within today’s press release: “We want to become one of the world’s largest eCommerce retailers in the upcoming Home & Living market,”.
-He continued: “The capital raised will allow us to increase the strong growth, continue to scale scale the business in our international markets and extend our offering especially for our customers and brand partners.”
+Stefan Smalla, co-founder and CEO of Westwing, stated in today’s press release: “We want to become one of the world’s largest eCommerce retailers in the upcoming Home & Living market.
+The capital raised will allow us to increase the strong growth, continue to scale scale the business in our international markets and extend our offering especially for our customers and brand partners.”

 By the way: If you are interested in getting unlimited access to our full editorial archive, our startup database, and many other CLUB benefits, consider joining our EU-Startups CLUB.

 […] months in favour of fellow Rocket Internet portfolio company Westwing, which last week announced a new $50 million funding deal.
 Bamarang was inspired by the New York-based startup Fab.
 Read the full article on […]